 We know that as students at GPRC, you dream big and that you have come to college to get the education you need to achieve your goals.
 We also know that going to college while balancing life as a student is hard work.
-That’s why we've partnered with RBC to support students with services that help you succeed.
+That’s why in addition to our mental health resources, we've partnered with RBC to support students with services that help you succeed.

 The RBC Centre for Student Wellbeing aligns with RBC’s commitment to mental health by providing resources to help students feel welcome, valued, confident, safe, and heard.
 Grande Prairie Regional College has long recognized the pressures that psychological and financial demands of the post-secondary environment place on students.
 Resources such as the Peer Counselling Program, the Student Ambassador Program and the Elder in Residence Program are actively assisting students with issues that directly relate to their mental health and wellbeing.
 These resources are readily accessible free of charge on the Grande Prairie campus, and are continuously being evaluated and modified to ensure their continued effectiveness.
 The RBC Centre for Student Wellbeing will increase the number of student services and enhance existing mental health and wellbeing programs.

 GPRC’s Peer Counselling Program gives students a safe and supportive environment where they can go for help with mental and emotional wellness.
 Student volunteers are trained by psychologists and community professionals working in the field of mental health and offer support for students seeking help for issues like anxiety, stress, depression, and relationship conflict, among others.